 SSL is useful for secure communication between user and web server.
 Certificate encrypt the data while traveling on public lines, So it will be secure from hackers.
 Self-signed certificates are free to use but do not use in the production environment where confidential data like a credit card, PayPal information are used.
 Click here to read more details about Self-signed certificates.

 This how-to guide will help you to step by step create and install Self Signed Certificate in Apache server on Linux systems.

 Step 1 – Install mod_ssl Package

-In order to setup SSL certificate, make sure mod_ssl is installed on your system.
-If it’s not already install, use the following command to install it.
+In order to set up a SSL certificate, make sure mod_ssl is installed on your system.
+If it’s not already installed, use the following command to install it.
 Also, install OpenSSL package to create the certificate.

 Step 2 – Create Self Signed Certificate

 After installing mod_ssl and OpenSSL, Create a self-signed certificate for your domain using the following command.

 sudo openssl req -x509 -nodes -newkey rsa:2048 -keyout example.com.key -out example.com.crt